 1. Backup allows you to quickly and easily back up your operating system, installed apps and data.
-From Start, type 'Recovery' in the
+From Start, type

 Since the recovery backup requires at least 8 GB of storage after formatting, it is recommended to use a USB drive with a capacity of 16 GB or larger.